robomasteratberkeley/RM-sim-Archive/README.md

 ## Running

 To run the simulation, execute the python script `.../DJI/robot_play.py`.
 For now you should see a red and a blue robot.
-The blue robot shall take a few rounds of patrol before coming to a complete stop.
+The blue robot shall attack the red robot until the red robot is defeated.

-Updated 12/21/2018
+Updated 1/12/2019